Gabbett

 Gabbett is a surname.
-The name is an alternative spelling of the British surname 'Gabbot', whose origins are uncertain but is either the diminutive of the given name Gabriel (ie, 'son of Gabriel') or, alternatively, came to Britain in the 11th century during the Norman conquest in the form of the French name "Gabet".
+The name is an alternative spelling of the British surname 'Gabbot', whose origins are uncertain but is either the diminutive of the given name Gabriel (ie, 'son of Gabriel') or, alternatively, came to Britain in the 11th century during the Norman Conquest in the form of the French name "Gabet".
 The surname Gabbett was first brought to County Limerick in Ireland in 1487.
 By the 17th century, the Gabbetts were a prominent landowning family in Limerick.
-The Gabbett's dynastic wealth was decimated during Ireland's Great Potato Famine in the 1800s, after which time emigration spread the name to Australia and North America during the 19th and early 20th centuries.
+The Gabbetts' dynastic wealth was decimated during Ireland's Great Potato Famine in the 1800s, after which time emigration spread the name to Australia and North America during the 19th and early 20th centuries.